Back to Insights

 Signs Your Phone May Be Compromised

-Five Steps to Protect Yourself
+What Are Five Steps to Protect Yourself and Your Organization?

 1. Run a security scan.
 Use a reputable mobile security application to scan for known spyware and stalkerware.
 Both Android and iOS have options from established security vendors.
+For organizational devices, deploy a mobile threat defense solution that scans continuously rather than on demand.

 2. Audit app permissions.
 Review which apps have access to your location, microphone, camera, and contacts.
 Revoke permissions for any app that does not need them to function.
+At the organizational level, use MDM to restrict which apps can be installed on enrolled devices and block apps with known privacy or security risks.

 The devices your team carries every day are both essential tools and potential vulnerabilities.
 Securing them is not optional when those devices access resident health information.
+An organizational approach, combining a written mobile device policy, MDM enforcement, and ongoing employee training, is the only way to manage mobile risk at scale.

 Are your team's devices putting resident data at risk?